seanBucholtz/forever-fan/README.md

 # forever-fan
-Why not keep your paid content FOREVER!
+Why not keep your OnlyFans subscribed content FOREVER!

+Souce code for Chrome Extension that downloads subscibed content from OnlyFans.